Who We Are

 Associate Poetry Editor

 Ted has lived and worked in Seattle since 1972.
 Recently retired from a career in pediatrics, he devotes his time to writing, metal sculpture, and percussion.
 His poems have appeared in The Seattle Review, Chrysanthemum, Manzanita Quarterly, The Journal of the American Medical Association, and elsewhere.
-Ted’s chapbook, First Fire, was published in 1996, and his full-length collection, The Uses of Imperfection, was published in 2003.
-He is a former editor of Floating Bridge Press.
-Ted is married to the photographer Rosanne Olson.
+Ted’s chapbook First Fire was published in 1996, and his full-length collection, The Uses of Imperfection, in 2003.
+His 2026 chapbook, Visitations, was recently released by MoonPath Press.
+He is married to Rosanne Olson, artist and musician.

 Morgan Brajkovich